Close

 For centuries the Sistine Chapel, the gem of the Vatican, has stood to the glory of God and as evidence of the incredible mastery of Renaissance painters.

-It is one of the must-see historic sites of Rome and draws tens thousands of travelers taking vacations in Italy each day.
+The Sistine Chapel is one of the must-see historic sites of Rome and draws tens thousands of travelers taking vacations in Italy each day.
+Discover the hidden treasures of the Vatican with our Private Vatican Tour with Sistine Chapel - where expert guides reveal stories that most visitors never hear.

 Five hundred years ago, at evening vespers on October 31, 1512, Pope Julius II officiated a Mass to inaugurate the Sistine Chapel and unveil its crowning touch: the stunning ceiling mural by artist Michelangelo that was newly finished after over four years of toil.
 The Old Testament stories depicted by the genius Michelangelo create an awe-inspiring place to pray and contemplate spiritual matters and have been considered one of the most important works of art in the world ever since.